Tomas-M/dynfilefs/README.md

     -d                       - Do not fork to background, debug mode

+    --mountdir [mount_dir]
+    -m [mount_dir]           - Path to a directory where the fileszstem will be mounted
+                             - The directory must be empty, else it will refuse to mount

     --file [storage_file]
     -f [storage_file]        - Path to a file where all changes will be stored
                              - If file exists, it will be used